 - Bog conditions.
 Rehabilitation outcomes of sites are constrained by the environmental characteristics of these particular areas.
 For example, there is potential for raised bog restoration at some sites where there has not been significant industrial peat extraction and the peat body is largely intact (deep peat sites that are drained).
 At other sites, most of the peat mass has been removed, the environmental characteristics of these areas have therefore changed radically (peat depths, hydrology, water chemistry, substrate type, nutrient status, etc.) and there will therefore be different habitat outcomes (wetlands, fen, heathland, grassland and Birch woodland). - Remaining peat depths are between 1m and 2.6m deep for the most part apart from a couple of small areas to the south and east where depths are less than 0.5m. - Current/future land-use.
 Planned renewable energy development.
 It is expected that the site will be part of the proposed Ballivor Windfarm.
 This project is currently in pre-planning.
-Any proposed rehabilitation measures (i.e. targeted drain-blocking) will be integrated to enable any future renewable energy development and to facilitate any planned amenity.
+Any proposed rehabilitation measures will be integrated to enable any future renewable energy development and to facilitate any planned amenity.
 No turbines are planned for Carranstown.
 Infrastructure will include supporting access, cables and an electrical sub-station and works to the existing overhead transmission line.
 It is expected that the proposed development footprint associated with the renewable energy will be < 2% of the overall site.
 The potential impact of this infrastructure on the rehabilitated area is expected to be relatively minor and it does not change the overall goals and outcomes of the proposed rehabilitation (re-wetting residual peat) for the overall site, and where possible is a temporal constraint on the scope of rehabilitation.
+See Carranstown Bog: Mapbook, which outlines the proposed cutaway footprint to be rehabilitated with PCAS enhanced rehabilitation measures (drawing number BNM-DR-23-20-05: Enhanced Rehab Measures and BNM-DR-23-20-20: Standard Rehab Measures).